iltabiai/iltabiai.github.io/_posts/2015-09-11-npm-roommates.md

 Implementation
 ----------------

 The best way to use this is to set up a Raspberry Pi running a script with a Cron job regularly scanning your network and notifying you through an intranet webpage, mail or SMS if any interesting event happens.
+To do so, you need to know the MAC address of your roommates' smartphones or laptops.
+You can also use it for network discovery.
+You will quickly motice that you can attach MAC addresses to people by performing
 Nmap is a much more powerful tool than what is presented here.
 This is just a fun trick that can be used with roommates [to play an intro music when they get home for example](https://github.com/usag1e/Homza).

+Now that I know that anyone can get my MAC addresses by performing simple scans when I am connected through a certain network and when I am not, what I would like to know is how can one be protected from such attempts?
+Is it possible to voluntarily hide your MAC address to the netowrk?

 PS: Check NMap's presence in [blockbuster movies](https://nmap.org/movies/)